 Determining your key performance indicators or KPIs will help you set out your objectives so that you can establish clear goals for your B2B email marketing campaign and define your strategy on how to achieve them.

-Some of the KPIs you should consider for your campaign resolve around interaction with your email, such as open-rates or click-through rates (CTR).
+Some of the KPIs you should consider for your campaign revolve around interaction with your email, such as open rates or click-through rates (CTR).

 Ask yourself the following questions: